csgui/msx/README.md

-# MSX Programmings and stuff
+# MSX Programming and stuff